mlyon-df/movie-engine/movie-engine-fe/README.md

 ## How It Works

 1. **Initial Load**: The app fetches 10 movie recommendations from the API
+2. **View Details**: Tap any movie poster to see title, year, genres, and plot overview
-2. **Rating**: User rates a movie by clicking one of the three face buttons
+3. **Rating**: Rate a movie by tapping one of the three face buttons
-3. **Storage**: Rating is saved to browser's local storage
+4. **Storage**: Rating and movie metadata are saved to browser's localStorage
-4. **Refresh**: New recommendations are fetched based on updated ratings
+5. **Refresh**: New recommendations are fetched based on updated ratings
-5. **Skip**: User can skip to the next movie in the current recommendation list
+6. **Skip**: Skip to the next movie in the current recommendation list without rating
+7. **Manage Ratings**: Open the drawer (menu button) to view/remove past ratings
-6. **Continuous Flow**: When all movies are rated or skipped, new recommendations are loaded
+8. **Continuous Flow**: When all movies are rated or skipped, new recommendations are loaded

 ## Project Structure